DPIclimate/broker/readme.md

 There are currently two back-end processors:

-# [delivery.UbidotsWriter](src/python/delivery/UbidotsWriter.py) writes to our current IoT platform, [Ubidots](https://www.ubidots.com/).
+* [delivery.UbidotsWriter](src/python/delivery/UbidotsWriter.py) writes to our current IoT platform, [Ubidots](https://www.ubidots.com/).

-# [delivery.FRRED](src/python/delivery/FRRED.py) writes the messages to a filesystem directory defined by the DATABOLT_SHARED_DIR environment variable, where the Intersect DataBolt process is polling for them.
+* [delivery.FRRED](src/python/delivery/FRRED.py) writes the messages to a filesystem directory defined by the `DATABOLT_SHARED_DIR` environment variable, where the Intersect DataBolt process is polling for them.
+For example, to write message files to the /home/abc/databolt/raw_data directory set `DATABOLT_SHARED_DIR=/home/abc/databolt` in the `compose/.env` file.

 ### Inter-service communications